Flashback Classic! Bravo GK legend Claire Pinciaro's explosive set looking like a near mirror image of Tim Howard's!

 Juice!

-Marist senior and 10+ year Bravo GK Natalie Kelchner has always been very good with her feet.
+Former Marist GK and 10 year Bravo GK Natalie Kelchner has always been very good with her feet.
 In this video she can be seen using textbook tactics on the backpass.
 She showed for the defender and opened up outside the goal to give a safer passing option, then squared up in the path and invited the oncoming pressure.
 A small pivot and touch toward the middle to bait the onrushing forward to bite, then a quick sweep square and wide to find her passing options and leave the pressing player on the ground!

 Flashback!